Malt

 CautionFlavoring Agent

-Malt is a cereal grain product that is commonly derived from barley and is frequently used in various food and beverage applications.
+Malt is a cereal grain that has been processed through malting, commonly derived from barley, and is used as a flavoring agent or sweetener in various foods and beverages.

 What is Malt?